AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

-In some cases, such as ``--target`` or ``--RTS``, the effect of the command line switch can be achieved with a project file attribute, which |gcp| knows how to interepret as well.
+In some cases, such as ``--target`` or ``--RTS``, the effect of the command line switch can be achieved with a project file attribute, which |gcp| knows how to interpret as well.

 .. _ignore_source_files: